 The Great Barrier Reef boasts more species of marine life than any other place on the globe, and as the ‘barrier’ of the Great Barrier Reef protects the snorkelling locations, the conditions for appreciating them are optimal.

-Compass Cruises visits two spectacular outer Barrier Reef locations perfect for snorkeling.
+Compass Cruises visits two spectacular outer Barrier Reef locations perfect for snorkelling.

 Never snorkelled before?

 If you are new to snorkelling or aren’t confident in the water, a friendly crew member will be happy to assist you around the reef and ensure you have a safe and fun snorkelling experience.

 Snorkelling is quite easy to learn with a few quick tips our crew will have you snorkelling in a few minutes.